 Types of Solvents

-- Purified Water (Aqua Purificata): Most commonly used solvent.
+- Purified water (Aqua Purificata): The most commonly used solvent.
 Used in syrups, mixtures, and external preparations.

 - Water for Injection (WFI): Sterile, pyrogen-free water used for parenteral preparations.

-- Aromatic Waters: Saturated solutions of essential oils (Peppermint water, Rose water).
+- Aromatic waters: Saturated solutions of essential oils such as peppermint water and rose water.

 B. Non-Aqueous Solvents

-- Fixed Oils: Arachis oil, olive oil, sesame oil — used in oily injections and topical preparations.
+- Fixed oils: Arachis oil, olive oil, and sesame oil, used in oily injections and topical preparations.

 Properties of an Ideal Solvent